NathanRhoades/Cyber-Ethics-Portfolio/week-01/index.md

 # Ethics & Law Orientation (Week 1)

 ## My Ethical Lens
+I see the world through the lens of Rationalism.
 "Rationalism emphasizes reason, logic, and systematic thinking as the primary sources of knowledge and ethical guidance"(Ed Weber, 2025).
+Fortunately, computers operate on logic and reason.
 <!-- 3–4 sentences -->
 ## Authorization Principle
-Authorization is, at a fundimental level, is what a user is permitted to do.
+Authorization is, at a fundamental level, what a user is permitted to do.
 Users in an any setting should only be permitted to do what is required to perform their job and nothing more.
 A student at a college campus should not have the authorization to change firewall settings, as it is outside of their purview.